Compare Auto Insurance Rates and Save DMV.com Exclusive!

 Connecticut also offers Year of Manufacture Plates for Antique and Custom-built vehicles.
 The application can be obtained from any full service DMV office.

-, please see disability plates and fees
+Note: For disabled drivers, please see disability plates and fees.

 WHAT TO DO WITH PLATES WHEN BUYING/SELLING A VEHICLE